hudochenkov/stylelint-order/README.md

 Automatic sorting has some limitations that are described for every rule, if any.
 Please, take a look at [how comments are handled](https://github.com/hudochenkov/postcss-sorting#handling-comments) by `postcss-sorting`.

-CSS-in-JS styles with template interpolation [could be ignored by autofixing](https://github.com/hudochenkov/postcss-sorting#css-in-js) to avoid style corruption.
+CSS-in-JS styles with template interpolation [has limited autofixing](https://github.com/hudochenkov/postcss-sorting#css-in-js) to avoid style corruption.

 Autofixing in Less syntax may work but isn't officially supported.